kneehit/Bone-Age/README.md

 ![alt text](images/pred_on_test.gif)

 ## Closing Thoughts
-Although the predictions are decent, there is certainly room for improvements.
+Although the predictions are decent, there is certainly room for improvement.
 Following things can be tried out:
-Changing the architecture
+1. Changing the architecture
   a.
 Adding more layers
   b.
-Replacing ResNet layer by layers of other CNN architecture like Inception, ResNeXt, etc.
+Replacing ResNet layers by layers of other CNN architecture like Inception, ResNeXt, etc.
+2. Using features from convolutional layers of a CNN which is pretrained on X-Rays of hands.